DanJunior78/Repetier-Server-Telegram-Bot/README.md

 You can reduce the program size by deleting languages in the folder ./locale (But i would not recommend it, there are still only 3 languages inside...a few kB of your HD)

 # Version History:
-Use always the new Python file and the latest JSON configuration file.
+Use always the new Python file and the latest JSON configuration file ( if version < V1.0.2).
 Please download always locale Folder (language files) too.

 V03: First Release